 The past 40 years of economic history have made it clear that economic growth alone does not lead to equality – or even to equal opportunity.
 Our work aims to ensure that the benefits of economic growth span geographies and demographic groups.
 Our strategies to increase equality and opportunity have included strengthening neighborhood entrepreneurship and local clusters, leveraging infrastructure investments to reimagine opportunities in disinvested areas, helping train local leaders in neighborhood planning, and identifying underutilized land assets for innovative redevelopment in disinvested areas.

-Large-Scale Economic Strategies
+Urban/Regional Economic Strategies

 Cities require broad-based strategies to achieve catalytic change.
 We work closely with our clients and partners to address foundational economic, land use, and inequality challenges.
 Our staff led the economic development strategy for one of the largest, most transformative urban strategy projects ever undertaken.
 We have also addressed repositioning cities in the global economy, addressing the skills and spatial mismatches between employers and employees, and revitalizing core city areas to the benefit of neighborhood residents, as well as the city and region.